pushparajanrahul/Spam_Classifier_BERT_24_H768/README.md

 This project implements an email spam classification system using Google's BERT model.
 It effectively distinguishes between spam and legitimate emails through transfer learning and fine-tuning on a balanced email dataset.

-We have used a open dataset [Spam Mails Dataset][reference] from Kaggle for this task
+We have used a open dataset [Spam Mails Dataset](https://www.kaggle.com/datasets/venky73/spam-mails-dataset?resource=download) from Kaggle for this task.

 ## Dependencies